otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Snow Days/Polytechnic Closure

 In the event **Otago Polytechnic** is closed or has a delayed opening because of snow or bad weather, you should not attempt to attend class if it is unsafe to do so.
-It is possible that the course lecturer will not be able to attend either, so classes will not physically be meeting.
+It is possible that the teaching staff will not be able to attend either, so classes will not physically be meeting.
 However, this does not become a holiday.
 Rather, the course material will be made available on [GitHub](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts) for classes affected by the closure.
 You are responsible for any course material presented in this manner.
-Information about closure will be posted on the **Otago Polytechnic Facebook** page [https://www.facebook.com/OtagoPoly](https://www.facebook.com/OtagoPoly).
+Information about closure will be posted on the [Otago Polytechnic Facebook](https://www.facebook.com/OtagoPoly).

 ### Group Work and Originality